codeface-io/SwiftObserver/README.md

 - Use `<-` operator to directly set variable values
 - Recieve old *and* new value from variables
 - No distinction between "hot-" and "cold signals" necessary
-- All the power of combining without a single dedicated combine function
+- All the power of combining without a single dedicated combine function:
+    - Other reactive libraries dump at least `merge`, `zip` and `combineLatest` on your brain.
+[SwiftObserver](https://github.com/flowtoolz/SwiftObserver) avoids all that by offering the most universal form of combined observation, in which the update trigger can be identified.
+(In the worst case, you must ensure the involved observables send updates of type `Update<Value>`.)
+All other combine functions could be built on top of that using mappings.
+    - Combined observation looks exactly like single observation with more parameters, so it imposes no additional cognitive load.
+    - The provided universal combined observation is all you need in virtually all cases.
+You're free to focus on the meaning of observations and forget its syntax.
 - Combined observations send one update per observable.
 No tuple destructuring necessary.
 - Optional variable types plus ability to map onto non-optional types.
 And no other optionals on generics, which avoids optional optionals and gives you full controll over value and update types.
 - Chain mappings together without creating strong references to the mapped objects, without side effects ("mysterious memory magic") and without depending on the existence of the other mappings.